The Buddhist Temples of Lampang

 Wat Pong Yang Khok

 Wat Pong Yang Khok (วัดปงยางคก) is a temple about 25 km southwest of Lampang.
 It is about 8 km from the famous Wat Phra That Lampang Luang.
 The main attraction of this temple is ancient viharn named the Phra Mae Chao Chamathewi Vihan.
 Inside this viharn is a mondop with a Buddha statue.
 The viharn is devoted to Queen Chamathewi of the Hariphunchai Kingdom.
-The viharn also has traces of a sword cut during a battle between Thippachak aka Nan Thip Chang and Burmese forces.
+This viharn also has traces of a sword cut during a battle between Thippachak aka Nan Thip Chang and Burmese forces.

 Wat Lai Hin Luang